Blended BS/MS Degree

-- The student must have a Formal Study Plan submitted to and approved by the Graduate Programs Office (only for courses counting toward MS); have been “Advanced to Candidacy”; and have a minimum 3.0 GPA in courses counting toward the MS.
+- The student must have a Formal Study Plan submitted to and approved by the Graduate Education Office (only for courses counting toward MS); have been “Advanced to Candidacy”; and have a minimum 3.0 GPA in courses counting toward the MS.

 - The student applies to graduate in the 4+1 program (BS & MS) by submitting a Request for Graduation Evaluation to the Office of Academic Records when all requirements in #1 above have been completed.
 This request should be submitted at least one quarter prior to graduation.